-Application requirements are the same as those for the MA degree program.
-This is a two-semester non-degree certificate program for students who want to pursue graduate study in religion but do not need or want a master's degree.
-Students who have completed the certificate are ineligible for admission to the master's program.
+The certificate program is a 15-credit program for students who want to pursue graduate study in religion but who do not necessarily need or want a master's degree.
+Application requirements are the same as for the MA degree program.